Fixing Inventory Inaccuracies At Scale: Our Entrywise (EW) Algorithm

+Now given the guarantee on $\hat{M}$ in \cref{thm:entrywise-bound}, there are a variety of `standard' estimators that would suffice, e.g.~a maximum likelihood estimator would be quite natural.
+For concreteness, here we will specify one estimator that satisfies \cref{eq:step-2-accuracy}, in the case of discrete distributions (such as the Poisson).

-Step 1 yields an (entrywise) accurate estimator $\hat{M}$ of $M^*$, but only up to some linear scaling that depends on the unknown anomaly model parameters $\theta^*$.
-Now in Step 2, we are able to use $\hat{M}$ to estimate that unknown scaling $e(\theta^*)$, along with $\theta^*$ itself, via a generalized moment of the cumulative distribution function at sufficiently many values for identifiability.
-In particular, for any $t \in \mathbb{N}$, let $g_t(\theta, M)$ be the proportion of entries of $X_\Omega$ expected to be at most $t$ with the model specified by $\theta$ and $M$:
+Our estimator works by `matching' generalized moments of the cumulative distribution function, at sufficiently many values for identifiability.
+Specifically, for any matrix $M$ and any $\theta$, consider the observation model fully specified by $M$ and $\theta$ (and technically $p_{\O}$ as well), and let $g_t(\theta,M)$ denote the proportion of entries of $X_\Omega$ expected to be at most $t$: